tarektarho/novi-eindopdracht-event-management-system/README.md

 ## **Testing with Postman**
 Export file can be found in the root directory of the project inside docs -> postman -> event-management-system.postman_collection.json

+You can import this file in Postman to test the API endpoints.

 ---

 ## **API Documentation**